Ethan-Portainer/wordpress-stack/README.md

 # wordpress-stack
-Wordpress Stack for Launching a Stack from a Repository with Portainer
+Wordpress Stack for Launching a Stack from a Repository with Portainer Video.